Filter Options

 How much will an 8-day Uganda safari cost?

-“Traveling to the southwest, you should be looking at a price of around US$2,500 to US$3,000 per person for a budget to mid-range 8-day safari that includes gorilla and chimp trekking.
-Prices of upmarket gorilla trekking tours that use more luxurious accommodation are generally around US$4,000 per person, more if domestic flights are involved.
+“If you’re traveling to the southwest, expect to pay around US$2,500 to US$3,000 per person for a budget to mid-range 8-day safari that includes gorilla and chimp trekking.
+Prices of upmarket gorilla trekking tours that use more luxurious accommodations generally cost upwards of US$5,000 per person, more if domestic flights are involved.
 By contrast, 8-day safaris that focus on Murchison Falls or Kidepo Valley tend to be a lot cheaper than tours that include gorilla trekking.
-Rates are generally all-inclusive, the only extras will be drinks, tips and other one-off purchases.”
+Rates are generally all-inclusive.
+The only extras will be drinks, tips and other one-off purchases.”

 5